Join the 6th-largest U.S. Finance & Insurance Cluster in Greater Phoenix

 Sector Growth

-From 2016-2021, GPEC helped numerous market leaders relocate to or expand their footprint in Greater Phoenix.
-These six companies are among the recent movers that added a total of nearly 11,000 jobs to the region.
+GPEC has helped numerous market leaders relocate to or expand their footprint in Greater Phoenix.
+These six companies are among recent movers or expanders that added a total of nearly 10,000 jobs to the region since 2018.

 Economic Development Programs